Three Concepts Aspiring Writers Should Know (The Good, the Bad, and the Ugly)

 Woman starting to journal on a black page in notebook

-Do the above and you will strengthen the neurological pathways in your brain to become a better writer.
-But know this: if you are a fledgling writer or haven’t done it in a while, expect low quality before you get high quality.
-This shouldn’t need explaining.
-I bring it up because I’ve seen so many beginning writers get frustrated when the perfect story in their heads doesn’t transfer perfectly to the written page.
-Most who have dreamt of writing have read works by published authors and thought we could have done better.
-But good writing is harder than it looks.
-We hear it took an author nine months to write the great novel we read, but that’s not entirely accurate.
+This shouldn’t need explaining, but I bring it up because many beginning writers get frustrated when their perfect story concepts don’t transfer perfectly from their minds to the written page.
+Many aspiring writers have read works by published authors and thought they could have done better.
+But excellent writing is more complex than it looks.
+We may learn it took an author nine months to write the novel we read, but that’s most likely not accurate.
 It may have taken the author nine months to produce and assemble the words in a pleasing manner, but developing the skill to do it fast and well may have taken twenty years.

-Writing well is not a mystical ability granted to some chosen few.
-If you have a love of words and description and stories, you probably have the ability to learn to write well.
-However, it doesn't happen without some serious effort.
-Get out there and write.
-Your block of stone is not going to create itself.
+Writing well is not a mystical ability granted to a chosen few.
+If you love words and descriptions and stories, you can learn to write better.
+But it only happens with concentrated effort.

 Previous